ASaragga/FinCalc/README.md

 Should either party be dissatisfied with the single joint expert report, then it is open for them to make a *Daniels v Walker* application.

 *Kingsley Napley is a London-based law firm, authorised and regulated by the Solicitors Regulation Authority.
 The firm's practice areas include: Corporate, Commercial & Finance, Costs & Litigation Management, Dispute Resolution, Family and Divorce, Real Estate & Construction, and Restructuring and Insolvency.
-Kingsley Napley has won recent industry awards including "Law firm of the year: The Independents" from The Lawyer.* Source: Wikipedia
+(Source: Wikipedia).*